+The vice president/chief financial officer and comptroller concurs.
 The president of the University of Illinois System recommends approval.
 On motion of Ms. Craig Schilling, seconded by Mr. Cepeda, this recommendation was approved by the following vote: Aye, Ms. Blackwell, Mr. Cepeda, Ms. Craig Schilling, Mr. Edwards, Mr. Gutman, Mr. Haq, Mr. Milhouse, Ms. Phalen, Mr. Ruiz; No, none; Absent, Ms. Holmes, Governor Pritzker.

-The University counsel recommends that the Board approve settlement of Fort v.
+(21) The University counsel recommends that the Board approve settlement of Fort v.
 Kindred, MD, et al., in the amount of \$8.0 million.
 The plaintiff alleges that the defendants' failure to perform a timely cesarean section delivery resulted in permanent brain damage to now 9-year-old Devell Fort.